blumelume/Python-UniversalShell/README.md

       (e.a.: c.validate = MethodType(<function>, c) )
       <function> needs to be replaced with the name of the function you wrote to validate the arguments (To see how to do that,
       see 'Validate function' below).
 !!
-(If your command doesn`t take any arguments, you can replace everything after the '=' with a zero !!   e.a.: c.validate = 0)
+(If your command doesnt take any arguments, you can replace everything after the '=' with a zero !!   e.a.: c.validate = 0)

       The second one is the description function.
       Same as for the validate function.
 Except this one is required for every command.
-Even if it doesn`t take a single argument.
+Even if it doesnt take a single argument.
       (e.a.: c.description = MethodType(<function>))
       <function> needs to be replaced with the name of the function you wrote that contains the commands description